Skip to content

 Scene Loading

-To load scene simply call:
+To load a scene, simply call:

 Traveler.LoadScene("MySceneName", new MySceneArgs { data = "Hello World!" });